-Any judge who is constitutionally or statutorily prohibited from practicing law, and who has been suspended or disqualified pursuant to an Order of this Court, shall not practice law during the period of time in which the judge has been suspended or disqualified. [enacted effective October 26, 2006]
+Any judge who is constitutionally or statutorily prohibited from practicing law, and who has been suspended or disqualified pursuant to an order of this Court, shall not practice law during the period of time in which the judge has been suspended or disqualified.

 Section 29.
 Hearing Officers.

 (a) Designation; authority.
-This court may designate no less than ten, and no more than twenty-five, sitting, former, or retired judges to serve as hearing officers to hear and report to the commission in accordance with the provisions of sections five through nine and eleven of this rule.
-The court may also designate to serve as hearing officers sitting, former or retired judges who are serving, or have served, on courts of limited jurisdiction, such as city courts and juvenile courts.
+This Court may designate no less than ten, and no more than thirty, sitting, former, or retired judges to serve as hearing officers to hear and report to the Commission in accordance with the provisions of Sections 5 through 9, 11, and 31 of this rule.
+The Court may also designate to serve as hearing officers sitting, former, or retired judges who are serving, or have served, on courts of limited jurisdiction, such as city courts and juvenile courts.
 Justices of the peace may not be appointed as hearing officers.
-Such hearing officer shall be empowered to conduct hearings, administer oaths or affirmations, subpoena witnesses, compel their attendance, examine them under oath or affirmation and require the production of any books, records, documents or other evidence that the hearing officer may deem relevant or material to the subject of the hearing. [amended effective June 14, 2013]
+Such hearing officer shall be empowered to conduct hearings, administer oaths or affirmations, subpoena witnesses, compel their attendance, examine them under oath or affirmation and require the production of any books, records, documents, or other evidence that the hearing officer may deem relevant or material to the subject of the hearing.

-(1) Except as provided hereafter, in each case wherein the commission authorizes formal charges with respect to the alleged misconduct of a judge, a hearing officer shall be appointed to commence proceedings, as more fully set forth below.
+Except as provided hereafter, in each case wherein the Commission authorizes the filing of a notice of hearing concerning the alleged misconduct or disability of a judge, a hearing officer shall be appointed to commence proceedings, as more fully set forth below.

 (b) Random Allotment and Venue.
-From the hearing officer designees of the court, the commission shall select a hearing officer for each case by random allotment to conduct hearings pursuant to sections five through nine and eleven of this rule.
-The random allotment procedure shall not, however, include any designee from the supreme court district where the respondent judge presides.
+From the hearing officer designees of the Court, the Commission shall select a hearing officer for each case by random allotment to conduct hearings pursuant to Sections 5 through 9 and 11 of this rule.
+The random allotment procedure shall not, however, include any designee from the Supreme Court district where the respondent judge presides.
 Furthermore, in order to help insure that the hearing officers receive an equivalent number of cases, any designated hearing officer to whom a case has been randomly allotted shall not be included in the next four case allotments in which the hearing officer is eligible to serve.

 (c) Exceptions and motions; hearing officer bound by Code of Judicial Conduct.